rstrube/rstrube.github.io/docs/hardware/sbcs/cubox/setting-up-arch-linux-arm-on-cubox-sbc.md

 ---
-title: 'Setting up Arch Linux on Cubox-i'
+title: 'Setting up Arch Linux ARM on Cubox-i'
-tags: ['sbc','linux','arch linux']
+tags: ['hardware','sbc','linux','arch linux']
 date: 2023-01-04
 ---
-# Setting up Arch Linux on Cubox-i {: .primaryHeading }
+# Setting up Arch Linux ARM on Cubox-i {: .primaryHeading }
 <small>Last updated: 2023-01-04</small>
 {: .primaryDate }

 ---

+## Introduction

+Unfortunately the Arch Linux ARM image available for the Cubox-i is extremely old.
+It ships with kernel 3.14 which has some bugs that prevent systemd networking from functioning correctly.
+This complicates the installation process substantially.
+This guide will walk you through setting up an up-to-date Arch Linux ARM install for your Cubox-i.

 ## Micro-SD Card Setup